If you’ve dove into the world of plant nutrition, you’ve likely stumbled across the comparison of humic acid vs fulvic acid.

 Unfortunately, the same is also true of many soil grown plants, too.
 Due to mainstream gardening practices, soil is often depleted of these acids or contain only trace amounts.
 But do you really need both?

 These acids work together synergistically

-Humic and fulvic acid can work in harmony to boost your plant growth.
+Humic and fulvic acid benefits are greater when these minerals are used in tandem.
+Together, humic and fulvic minerals can work in harmony to boost your plant growth.
 While humic acid naturally improves soil health and growth, fulvic acid will help your plants take up nutrients more effectively.

 This can help save you money and time because you can reduce the amount of nutrients that you supply to your plants.
 Because they uptake more effectively, the concentration can be lowered.